opd-ai/asset-generator/GENERATE_PIPELINE.md

 ### Shell Script with YAML Parsing

-For more complex pipelines, use a POSIX shell script with `yq` or `jq`:
+For more complex pipelines, use a POSIX shell script with `yq`:

 ```sh
 #!/bin/sh